dartmouth-cs98/hack-a-thing-2-swiftar/README.md

 ## Hack-A-Thing 2: Swift Tutorials
-### Andy Yoon and Jasmine Mai
+### Eun Kyung Yoon and Jasmine Mai

 ### What we did
 For Hack-A-Thing 2, we played around with combining Swift with different technologies.
 We first delved into ARKit and created an augmented reality bug shooting game.
 Then, we learned about blockchain and followed a tutorial to create our own Blockchain Web API.

 Tutorials Followed:
 * Bug Shooting AR Game: https://www.raywenderlich.com/378-augmented-reality-and-arkit-tutorial